 Regina isn’t a typical techie.
 She focuses on what people need and what is good for them: nature, healthy food, and switching off now and then.

-In her private life she uses technology mainly to make her life more comfortable.
+At home, she uses technology mainly to make her life more comfortable.
 Above all, everything should be convenient, useful, and meet her needs perfectly – from the coffee machine to the gaming console to online banking, shopping, and streaming.